Andy-Osborne/Recipe-Workshop/testing.md

   - No issues were discovered with this functionality.

-- The next stage processes the form request and uses [helper function - image upload](#image-upload) to update the users profile and insert the new profile information in the database.
+- The next stage processes the file request and uses helper function - [image upload](#image-upload) to update the users profile and insert the new profile information in the database.

   - I tested to that the information updates correctly and that the new profile image and text is displayed instead of the default information.